 Step 1.
 On desktop, use your browser to go to Amazon Music web player.

 Step 2.Go into a station.
-When you listen to the song you want to add it to your liked songs, you will see the "Thumb up" icon on its playback control.
+When you listen to the song you want to add it to your liked songs, you will see the "Heart" icon on its playback control.

 Step 3.
-Click "Thumb up" button to like this song with a notification of "Added to Liked songs".
+Click "Heart" button to like this song with a notification of "Added to Liked songs".

 To like Amazon Music songs on Alexa: